 Welcome to the Onslow County School System!
-Here is how to enroll in our school district.
+Here is how to enroll your child in our school district.
 If you have questions, please contact the Student Services at (910)455-2211.

 Any child domiciled within Onslow County, who is under age 21 (22 for students entitled to special education services), who has not completed the prescribed courses for high school graduation, and who otherwise qualifies for admission is eligible for enrollment in Onslow County Schools.

 Step 1: Find your school

 It is very common for people to buy or rent homes in a certain area because of the school their child will attend.
 Because of this, it is very important that you locate the correct school based on your address.
 Please confirm the school that your child will attend based on your address by clicking here.
 Should you have additional questions contact our Transportation Department at (910)455-2211.
 PLEASE DO NOT RELY ON OTHER SOURCES FOR THIS INFORMATION.